pagi-org/spec/pagi.md

-The "min" and "max" XML attributes on property and edge XML elements refer to the number of times a property or edge of the specified name may occur on a single node of the specified node-type.
+The "min" and "max" XML attributes on property and edge XML elements refer to the number of times a property or edge of the specified name may occur on a single node of the specified nodeType.
 For instance, an optional property may be designated by the attributes min="0", max="1".
 A required edge that may occur an arbitrary number of times (for instance, designating children of a node with the Contains-Sequence trait) would be designated by the attributes min="1",